avigayel/SRCP/README.md

 # SRCP
 ## Short Read CircRNA Pipeline

+SRCP is open-source under an MIT license and publicly available on Github and Zenodo.

 ### 1 Overview
 The Short Reads circRNA Pipeline (SRCP) is made for identification of circRNAs when the length of the reads is relatively small (say <75bp)
-In such short reads the other pipelines identify much less circle reads the SRCP.
+In such short reads the other pipelines identify much less circle reads than SRCP.

 The script needs these versions: